foldl/AlphaGeometryRE/README.md

 <img alt="fig1" width="800px" src="fig1.svg">
 </center>

-## Dependencies
+## Get started

+1. Get the source code.

+    Either clone this repository or download it.

-1. Install ChatLLM.cpp DLL (or .so whatever)
+1. Install ChatLLM.cpp DLLs (or .so whatever).

-    DLL will be contained in a release.
-Or, you can [build](https://github.com/foldl/chatllm.cpp/blob/master/docs/binding.md#precondition) `libchatllmb` from source, and copy the DLL into `src/chatllm/bindings`.
+    You can find prebuilt DLLs in releases.
+Or, you can [build](https://github.com/foldl/chatllm.cpp/blob/master/docs/binding.md#precondition) `libchatllmb` from source.
+    Copy these DLLs into `src/chatllm/bindings`.

-1. Install Python dependencies
+1. Install Python dependencies.

     ```sh
     pip install -r requirements.txt
     ```

     Optionally, you can create a virtual environment, and then install dependencies into it.

+1. Run `run_tests.bat` to check if everything is Ok.

+    The language model will be downloaded automatically.

+1. Run `test.bat` to solve a IMO problem with the AlphaGeometry solver.

 ## Command line flags